ECE3400-Team14/Team-14-Website/docs/Milestones/Milestone2.md

 ## Overview of Robot Modifications

-In this milestone, we aimed to use line tracking (previously developed) to implement a wall-following algorithm to navigate an arbitrary set of walls while avoiding decoy robots.
+In this milestone, we aimed to use line tracking (previously developed) to implement a wall-following algorithm to navigate an arbitrary set of walls while avoiding other robots.
 This integrates multiple systems explored in previous labs into a working system on the robot.

 ### Robot Maintenance: